Steel Dynamics (STLD) Registers a Bigger Fall Than the Market: Important Facts to Note

-Prior to today's trading, shares of the steel producer and metals recycler had gained 7.94% over the past month.
-This has outpaced the Basic Materials sector's gain of 5.02% and lagged the S&P 500's gain of 13.42% in that time.
+The steel producer and metals recycler's stock has dropped by 0.42% in the past month, falling short of the Basic Materials sector's gain of 3.81% and the S&P 500's gain of 7.37%.

-Market participants will be closely following the financial results of Steel Dynamics in its upcoming release.
-On that day, Steel Dynamics is projected to report earnings of $2.57 per share, which would represent a year-over-year decline of 5.51%.
-Meanwhile, the latest consensus estimate predicts the revenue to be $4.79 billion, indicating a 3.33% increase compared to the same quarter of the previous year.
+The investment community will be closely monitoring the performance of Steel Dynamics in its forthcoming earnings report.
+It is anticipated that the company will report an EPS of $2.57, marking a 5.51% fall compared to the same quarter of the previous year.
+Alongside, our most recent consensus estimate is anticipating revenue of $4.79 billion, indicating a 3.33% upward movement from the same quarter last year.

-For the full year, the Zacks Consensus Estimates are projecting earnings of $10.18 per share and revenue of $18.14 billion, which would represent changes of +3.46% and +3.42%, respectively, from the prior year.
+STLD's full-year Zacks Consensus Estimates are calling for earnings of $10.18 per share and revenue of $18.14 billion.
+These results would represent year-over-year changes of +3.46% and +3.42%, respectively.

-Any recent changes to analyst estimates for Steel Dynamics should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-Hence, positive alterations in estimates signify analyst optimism regarding the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for Steel Dynamics.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.

-The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.68% higher.
-At present, Steel Dynamics boasts a Zacks Rank of #3 (Hold).
+The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
+Over the past month, there's been a 1.52% rise in the Zacks Consensus EPS estimate.
+Steel Dynamics presently features a Zacks Rank of #3 (Hold).

-In terms of valuation, Steel Dynamics is presently being traded at a Forward P/E ratio of 12.99.
-This indicates a premium in contrast to its industry's Forward P/E of 10.45.
+From a valuation perspective, Steel Dynamics is currently exchanging hands at a Forward P/E ratio of 12.65.
+This represents a premium compared to its industry's average Forward P/E of 10.5.

-We can additionally observe that STLD currently boasts a PEG ratio of 0.93.
-The PEG ratio is akin to the commonly utilized P/E ratio, but this measure also incorporates the company's anticipated earnings growth rate.
-The Steel - Producers was holding an average PEG ratio of 0.93 at yesterday's closing price.
+We can also see that STLD currently has a PEG ratio of 0.9.
+Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
+As the market closed yesterday, the Steel - Producers industry was having an average PEG ratio of 0.9.

 The Steel - Producers industry is part of the Basic Materials sector.
-At present, this industry carries a Zacks Industry Rank of 79, placing it within the top 32% of over 250 industries.
+This industry, currently bearing a Zacks Industry Rank of 57, finds itself in the top 24% echelons of all 250+ industries.

 Only $1 to See All Zacks' Buys and Sells